Who Is Lupita Nyong'o?

 Nyong'o returned to the States and, pursuing her interest in acting, earned a master's degree from the Yale School of Drama in 2012, having performed in works like The Winter's Tale with the school's Repertory Theatre.

 Weeks before graduating she found out that she had landed a part in director Steve McQueen's drama 12 Years a Slave.
 The Brad Pitt-produced film is based on the 19th century narrative written by Solomon Northup (played by Chiwetel Ejiofor), a Northern-based free man who was kidnapped and sold into slavery in the South.
 Nyong'o played the role of Patsey, an enslaved young woman who befriends Northup while being horrifically abused by plantation master Edwin Epps and his wife, portrayed by Michael Fassbender and Sarah Paulson.
-For her performance in the film, Nyong'o won the 2014 Academy Award for best supporting actress.
+For her performance in the film, Nyong'o earned a slew of award nominations, before taking home the 2014 Academy Award for Best Supporting Actress.

 Thank you to the Academy for this incredible recognition.
 It doesn’t escape me for one moment that so much joy in my life is thanks to so much pain in someone else’s.
 And so I want to salute the spirit of Patsey for her guidance.
 And for Solomon, thank you for telling her story and your own.

-Nyong'o has received an array of accolades for her 12 Years role, receiving a Golden Globe nomination and winning New Hollywood, Critics' Choice and Screen Actors Guild awards.
-In addition, she has become a majestic fashion icon, with red-carpet appearances and pics in publications like InStyle and W. She has also twice graced the cover of Vogue in a short span of time, appearing on the publication's July 2014 and October 2015 issues.
+Nyong'o has become a majestic fashion icon, with red-carpet appearances and pics in publications like InStyle and W. She also twice graced the cover of Vogue in a short span of time, appearing on the publication's July 2014 and October 2015 issues.

 'Star Wars' and 'Eclipsed'

 Nyong'o starred opposite Liam Neeson and Julianne Moore in 2014’s Non-Stop, a thriller about an air marshal confronted by a deadly ransom threat.
-In June 2014, Disney’s Lucasfilm announced that the Oscar winner was joining the cast of Star Wars: Episode VII - The Force Awakens, with the film having a December 2015 release.
+In June 2014, Disney’s Lucasfilm announced that the Oscar winner was joining the cast of Star Wars: The Force Awakens, with the film having a December 2015 release.
 On her Instagram account, Nyong'o posted, "I can finally say it out loud and proud: I'm going to a galaxy far far away!"
-The actress portrays CGI space pirate Maz Kanata in what has become the biggest domestic box office outing of all time.
+The actress portrays CGI space pirate Maz Kanata in what became the biggest domestic box office outing of all time, a role she reprised for the 2017 sequel, Star Wars: The Last Jedi.

 Nyong'o also prepared for her New York stage debut in autumn 2015 with the Public Theater's Off-Broadway production of Eclipsed, a drama about the struggles of several Liberian women during civil war.
 Eclipsed made its way to Broadway the following year in February, and both the play and Nyong'o herself soon earned Tony nominations.